apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 Operating System
 ~~~~~~~~~~~~~~~~

-Using the CentOS 7.7 x86_64 install ISO, you'll need to install CentOS 7
+Using the CentOS 7.9.2009 minmal x86_64 install ISO, you'll need to install
-on your hardware.
+CentOS 7 on your hardware.
 The defaults will generally be acceptable for this
 installation.
-You may want to configure network configuration during
+You may want to configure network configuration during setup -
-setup - either using the guidelines below, or using a standard access
+either using the guidelines below, or using a standard access configuration
-configuration which we will modify later.
+which we will modify later.

 Once this installation is complete, you'll want to gain access to your
 server - through SSH (if network is configured) or connected peripherals.